Battle of Britain Day: Initial clashes

 At 14:35, Park and Churchill watched the battle unfold in Uxbridge's operations room.
 The Prime Minister saw that every squadron was being used and asked what reserves were available.
 Park said there were none.
-He was referring only to 11 Group, as there were more aircraft in nearby sectors, but at this point Park was stretched.
-At Park's request, he had sent all the Squadrons from No. 10 and 12 Group that were adjacent to 11 Group to the capital.
-If the Luftwaffe launched a follow-up attack, there were only three Squadrons available, in 12 and 10 Group (based in Norfolk and Dorset) and none in the Kent region.
-All other day squadrons were based too far away to get involved.
-Nevertheless, Park knew that a low cloud base over RAF Croydon (2000 ft), Hornchurch (3000 ft), Northolt (3500 ft), RAF Hendon (2100 ft), and Biggin Hill (2000 ft) would make a low-level accurate strike the Germans' only option.
-High-altitude attacks were improbable.
-Possibly to create a reserve, Park ordered 41, 213 and 605 Squadrons to return early though they had only been airborne for 45 minutes and had plenty of fuel left, even if ammunition was short.
+He was referring only to No. 11 Group, as there were more aircraft in nearby sectors.
+At Park's request, squadrons from the sectors of No. 10 and 12 Groups closest to London were committed to its defence.
+If the Luftwaffe launched a follow-up attack, there were only three squadrons sufficiently close enough to engage, and even they would take 30 minutes to get there.
+All the other day fighter squadrons of Nos.
+10 and 12 Groups were based too far away to get involved.
+Nevertheless, Park knew that the low cloud present over most of his airfields provided some protection from high-altitude bombing raids attacks.
+Possibly to create a reserve, Park ordered Nos.
+41, 213 and 605 Squadrons to return early though they had only been airborne for 45 minutes and had plenty of fuel left, even if ammunition was short.
 The vast bulk of the remaining squadrons were heading to London.
-A total of 185 fighters in 19 Squadrons were ready to engage.
-The battle would involve over 600 aircraft.
+A total of 185 fighters in nineteen squadrons were ready to engage.
+The battle would involve some 500 aircraft.